|Hometown:||Seal Beach, Calif.|

-Mark Wasikowski is in his fourth season at Oregon where he serves as the teams recruiting coordinator while running the team’s offense.
-He also coaches the team’s hitters and outfielders and instructs Oregon’s base runners.
-Following the 2013 season, Perfect Game named Wasikowski one of 10 Division I assistant coaches who are “ready to lead.”
+Mark Wasikowski enters his fifth season with Oregon baseball, where he serves as the team’s recruiting coordinator while also running the team’s offense.
+In addition, he coaches the team’s hitters and outfielders and instructs Oregon’s base runners.
+Following the 2013 and 2014 seasons, Perfect Game named Wasikowski one of 10 assistant coaches who are “ready to lead.”

-During his three seasons in Eugene, The Ducks have compiled a 138-55 record (.715) while earning three straight NCAA Tournament appearances.
+In his four seasons at Oregon, the Ducks have compiled a 176-80 record (.688) while earning four straight NCAA tournament appearances.
 Wasikowski helped lead Oregon to school records in wins during his first two seasons with 46 in 2012 and 48 in 2013.
 With 44 wins in 2014, Oregon became one of just eight teams in the nation to record three consecutive 40-win seasons from 2012 to 2014.
 The Ducks just missed the 40-win mark in 2015, but still reached the NCAA tournament after winning 14 of their last 18 games and nine of their last 10 to earn an at-large bid.

-In addition to being talented recruiter, Wasikowski is a proven developer of talent.
-During his 19-year college coaching career, Wasikowski has coached 110 players who have been drafted including 23 that have played Major League Baseball.
+In addition to being a talented recruiter, Wasikowski is a proven developer of talent.
+During his 20-year coaching career, Wasikowski has coached 112 players who have been selected in the MLB Draft, including 25 that have played Major League Baseball.

-In 1997 and again in 1998 he served as the head coach of the El Dorado (Kan.)
-Broncos in the Jayhawk League, a summer collegiate wood bat league.
-His 1998 Bronco team won the national championship at the National Baseball Congress Championships in Wichita, Kan.
-He was recognized as the NBC Coach-of-the-Year that season after the championship.
+In 1997 and 1998, Wasikowski served as the head coach of the El Dorado Broncos in the Jayhawk League, a summer collegiate wood bat league.
+His 1998 Bronco team won the national championship at the National Baseball Congress Championships in Wichita, Kan., and Wasikowski was recognized as the NBC Coach-of-the-Year.